 ‘Assalamu Aleykum’, he starts followed by a cheerful audience replying ‘wa’aleykum el asalam’.
 This is how Dr Mads Gilbert chose to start what would end up being a very heavy talk on his many experiences in Gaza, with a focus on his work at Al Shifa Hospital, Gaza’s largest, during Israel’s last round of massacres (so-called ‘Operation Protective Edge‘).
-Over the next two hours, Dr Gilbert would detail the horrors he saw, backed by numerous, excruciating images and videos he took of the patients and doctors who fell victims to the savagery of the Zionists last summer.
+Over the next two hours, Dr Gilbert would detail the horrors he saw, backed by numerous, excruciating images and videos he took of the patients and doctors who fell victims to the savagery of the Israelis last summer.

 He started off by showing us a rescue mission he participated in in northern Norway, where he works as the head of the emergency medicine department at the University Hospital of North Norway and Professor of emergency medicine at the University of Tromsø.
 The rescue involved an injured skier who was stuck in a mountain in Norther Norway.
 The helicopter used was public, meaning that the rescue would not pay a cent for the operation.
 “This is what it’s like to live in a society where every life matters,” he said.
 “It is possible my friends, but we have to work for it.”